Zuke's Mini Naturals Training Treats

 Active dogs burn treats quickly but can get overstimulated.
 Use treats to redirect focus.
 Combine with play rewards for variety.

-High-energy breeds like the Collie need dog training treats that can keep up with their active lifestyle.
-This does not necessarily mean buying the most expensive option, but it does mean prioritizing durability and quality construction over price.
-Products that work fine for a couch-potato breed will often fall apart under the demands of an active Collie.
+High-energy breeds like the Collie need dog training treats that can keep up.
+This doesn't mean buying the most expensive option, but it does mean prioritizing durability over price.
+Products that work fine for a couch-potato breed will fall apart under the demands of an active Collie -- I've watched it happen repeatedly at the shelter.

 Health Concerns That Affect Dog Training Treat Choice

 The Collie is predisposed to certain health conditions that should directly influence your dog training treats choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Bloat: